sneha-advani/mixr/README.md

 # How we built it
 We utilized HTML, CSS, and JavaScript, in combination with an Express server and the Spotify API.

+Created by Sneha Advani and Roopa Chandra for PennApps Spring 2018.